- Greater impacts on existing landowners and loss of amenity/use of land;

 Will you keep the community and stakeholder updated?

 Yes.
 The best way to stay informed is to provide your feedback via My Say Transport and register for future email updates.
+We will also continue to engage with landowners intersected by or adjacent to the preferred corridor.

 Can I still develop/subdivide my land if it is affected by the final road corridor?